rws10/Great_Ideas_show/README.md

   - make the status into a dropdown with only the choices described in the model.

 - delete:
-  - make the button for deleting the idea look like all other buttons and the same for "Back to List"
+  - make the button for deleting the idea look like all other buttons
 Comment:
 - index:
   - When the comment index is called for an idea, the URL is populated with the attributes of the idea.